Department of Government Efficiency: Savings announcements

 Many terminated contracts have not been disclosed by DOGE.
 After two weeks, hundreds of claimed savings have been scrubbed from its "wall", including large items; Martha Gimbel, director of The Budget Lab at Yale, doubted the wall's reliability.
 On March 13, journalists discovered that DOGE removed federal identification numbers from the publicly available source code, making their receipts hard to verify; a White House official invoked security to justify DOGE's opacity.
 On March 26, DOGE has removed USAID contract details due to "legal reason"; about 45% of the items disappeared from their website, according to CBS News.
 By May 13, DOGE removed 31 contracts from its Savings tracker one week after the New York Times reported that 43 of the contracts they audited have been restored.

 DOGE's initial reported savings was inaccurate due to counting contracts multiple times, listing contracts that have already been paid as savings, and misrepresenting potential savings based on contract limits rather than actual spending.
 About a third of the 2,300 contract terminations released on February 24 would not save the government any money.
 Richard Revesz noted that DOGE's "Agency Deregulation Leaderboard" savings ignored the additional costs deregulating health care, finance and energy would put on citizens, especially low income people.

-According to an August analysis of $32.7B in contract savings it could verify, Politico estimated DOGE saved $1.4B.

 DOGE reported approximately $660 million in savings from lease cancellations and non-renewals nationwide as of March 2025.
 Researchers estimate that lease cancellations in Washington, D.C. alone generated office property value losses of $575 million.
 Compared to the $76 million in savings for D.C. reported on the DOGE website as of mid-March 2025, the cancellations fail a simple cost-benefit analysis.

+According to an August 2025 analysis of $32.7B in contract savings it could verify, Politico estimated DOGE saved $1.4B, less than 5% of its claimed savings.
+In a January 2026 deposition, DOGE staffer Nate Cavanaugh, who had led the US Institute for Peace and co-led the National Endowment for the Humanities, admitted that DOGE had not reduced the federal deficit; the Hamilton Project tracker indicated that in 2025 government spending went from $7.1T to $7.558T.